kzscience/Problemset/README.md

-# Problemset
+# Collection of solutions to problems
 This repository contains a collection of problem solving.